-- 1. This paper provides an overview of our approach to the annual reviews of Fonterra's Milk Price Manual (the Manual) and the base milk price calculation (the calculation).1 - 2.
+- This paper provides an overview of our approach to the annual reviews of Fonterra's Milk Price Manual (the Manual) and the base milk price calculation (the calculation). - 2.
 We recommend using this paper as a frame of reference when considering our reports on our statutory reviews of the Manual and the calculation.
 It provides context for the conclusions and reasoning surrounding our Manual and calculation reviews.
 This paper forms part of our Manual and calculation draft and final reports from the 2022/23 calculation review onwards. - 3.
 When appropriate, we will update this paper with any major changes in our approach.

-Our review process
+Our review role and process

-- 4. The Dairy Industry Restructuring Act 2001 (DIRA) requires us to complete two separate, but related, reviews of Fonterra's setting of the base milk price for each dairy season:2 - 4.1 following the start of each dairy season, a review of the Manual that considers Fonterra's methodology for calculating its base milk price for that season; and - following the end of each dairy season, a review of Fonterra's calculation of the base milk price. - 5.
-Figure 1.1 outlines the key dates for our reviews of the Manual and the calculation each season.
-These dates are set out in DIRA.
+- 4. The Dairy Industry Restructuring Act 2001 (DIRA) requires us to complete two separate, but related, reviews of Fonterra's setting of the base milk price for each dairy season: - 4.1 following the start of each dairy season, a review of the Manual that considers Fonterra's methodology for calculating its base milk price for that season; and - 4.2 following the end of each dairy season, a review of Fonterra's calculation of the base milk price. - Our review roles under DIRA are intended to support the setting of a base milk price by Fonterra that is consistent with the s 150A purpose.--Our reviews focus on the extent to which the Manual and the calculation provide: - 5.1 an incentive for Fonterra to operate efficiently (the 'efficiency dimension'); and - 5.2 for contestability in the market for the purchase of raw milk from farmers (the 'contestability dimension'). - 6.
+Our role is not to determine how the base milk price should be calculated or the assumptions, inputs and processes that should be used in setting the base milk price.